White Anthurium

 lineage and Symbolism

-The White Anthurium (aka Anthurium andreanum) from the Araceae family has heart-shaped, glossy green leaves complemented by striking white spathes, which look like delicate flowers but are actually modified leaves.
+The White Anthurium (aka Anthurium andreanum) from the Araceae family has heart-shaped, glossy green leaves complemented by striking white spathes, which look like delicate white flowers but are actually modified leaves.
 We love placing this beauty in bright, indirect light— living rooms, bedrooms, or even home offices.
 It’s compact, growing up to 2-3 feet tall.
 Fun fact: the White Anthurium’s spadix, the central spike of tiny flowers, can change colors with age!

 The White Anthurium symbolizes purity and hospitality – Libras, known for their appreciation of beauty and balance are most apt to care for it!